tobilg/lambda-runtimes/README.md

 You can find the current information about the runtimes at [data/lambdaRuntimes.json](https://raw.githubusercontent.com/tobilg/lambda-runtimes/main/data/lambdaRuntimes.json).

 ## API
-There's a simple API deployed to CloudFront.
+There's a simple API deployed to GitHub Pages.
 It has generally four different endpoints per runtime (equivalent to `$RUNTIME_NAME`):

 * `/is/$RUNTIME_NAME/deprecated`
 * `/will/$RUNTIME_NAME/be/deprecated`